Three Little Pig(gie)s Beanie Hat Set Crochet Pattern

 Check for any tails or ends that you may have missed in process to weave in and finish off.
 Do so if you find any.
 Then you are all done.
 One little pig(gie) hat all ready to wear.
 Now you just need to repeat process for the other two pig(gies) to have a set.

-Here are some pictures to show how the Three Little Pig(gies) beanie hat looks worn from different directions once crocheted:
+Here are some additional pictures to show how the Three Little Pig(gies) beanie hat looks worn from different directions once crocheted:

 Note: All the cRAfterChick patterns shared on this site are free of charge.
 Please feel free to use them to make your own items.
 If you use it to make items to sell please credit cRAfterChick for the pattern and provide link to our site.
 Please do not copy and paste my pattern or try to use my images as your own.
 You can link to any of my patterns.
 Happy crafting!